Monkeypox Cases In Brazil Rise To 76 - UrduPoint

 Monkeypox Cases In Brazil Rise To 76

-SU PAULO,July 4 (UrduPoint / Pakistan Point News - 4th Jul, 2022 ) :A new case of monkeypox has been confirmed in Brazil, bringing the total number in the country to 76, the Ministry of Health reported on Sunday.
+SU PAULO,July 4 (Xinhua/APP:A new case of monkeypox has been confirmed in Brazil, bringing the total number in the country to 76, the Ministry of Health reported on Wednesday.

 The case, discovered in the Federal District of Brasilia, involves a man in his 30s who had recently traveled abroad.